I was thinking – our significant others put up with a lot.

 They cannot make dinner reservations at a new place without first a 20 minute review of the menu, then a 5 minute grilling of the wait staff, only to watch helplessly as we endure the results of the inevitable cross contamination.

-They hold our hair back, bring us the heating pad to put on our sore stomachs, and deliver emergency toilet paper for each request in the bathroom.
+They hold our hair back, bring us the heating pad to put on our sore stomachs, and deliver emergency toilet paper for each request from the bathroom.

 Just not in the mood – really means, I want to but I was sick all day and don’t want anyone in that general area.
 And sometimes it means, everything hurts, so I just don’t want anyone to touch me.